inheaden/docker-images/README.md

 Specialized docker image for use with our internal CI system.
 Supplies maven, JDK-11, go and docker.

+### go-docker

+Specialized docker image to run integration tests of go applications using dockertest.

 ## License

 All images are licensed under the MIT-License.